nikkieke/rive_animated_icons/README.md

 </a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="MIT License"></a>

 This package provides rive animated icons that can be customized to suit your preference.
-It includes the riveIcon type, onTap, color parameters and others to give the user a level of control.
+It includes the riveIcon type, onTap, color parameters and others to give you a level of control.

 We’re excited to announce that we’ve hit a major milestone — 50 animated icons and counting! 🎉